 I’ve always found it rather awkward to have to explain the terminology of “wards” and “stakes” to my friends of different faiths.
 But lately, I really like the connotations that are at least dimly present in the word “ward.”

-The usage of the term in the Church is left over from a time when civic and religious government were seamless in “Mormon Country,” and the usage simply corresponded with the usage of “ward” to demarcate political and administrative districts.
+The usage of the term in the Church is left over from a time when civic and religious government were seamless in “Mormon Country,” and the church “ward” simply corresponded with political and administrative districts.
 We actually live in a place now where some neighborhoods are still known by their Ward numbers, and it has been fun to talk to realtors about whether we want to live in the “Second Ward” or the “Old Sixth Ward” (I have no idea where the new sixth ward is!).
 The other context in which we most often use the word “ward” is, of course, in referring to divisions within a hospital–the maternity ward, the critical care ward, or the pediatric ward.
 (In newer hospitals, it seems that these divisions often have their own “wing”, but we are not so far from the older usage that we don’t recognize it).

 I like thinking of the ward at church in these overlapping ways.
 There is the buzz of activity of the political ward: leadership meetings, Primary administration (always the busiest precinct!), the chatter of rushed activity planning, appointment making, and the constant hum of friendly nosiness.
 The hallways are crowded with campaign posters, urging attention to Enrichment Evenings, upcoming firesides, the food storage competition, or the Institute class.
 The choir director, like Dennis Kucinich, constantly begging us to follow our better angels and show up to practice singing, even though absolutely everyone knows the ward choir is a lost cause.